jeremymiller00/baseball/data/adding_records.md

 # How to Add New Records to the Retrosheet Database
+## These are instructions for adding event files to the database.

 Make sure there is a directory on local in the format:
 ```